Flint water deal: 18,000 water lines replaced by end of 2019

 - Settlement gives Flint at least $87 million to replace pipes to 18,000 homes by 2019

-- Plaintiff and Flint resident Melissa Mays calls this "a win for the people of Flint"

-(CNN)Flint is getting the money it wants to replace pipes that contributed to the city's water crisis, but it's not enough to persuade Vicky Jones to stay.
+(CNN)Flint is getting the money it wants to replace pipes that contributed to its water crisis, but it's not enough to persuade Vicky Jones to stay in the eastern Michigan city.

 Jones, 66 and homebound, says she isn't heartened by Tuesday's settlement in a lawsuit over lead-tainted water, one that compels Michigan to set aside millions of dollars that Flint will use to replace problem pipes to at least 18,000 households by 2019.